projx/qasa/README.md

 (* Please be aware, only SNMP 2c supported at present.
 This formatter returns a Python Dict object, its intended for use with OpenSearch, ElasticSearch and ZincSearch)

+# Immediate Roadmap

+1. Remove the seperate "alias" field, this should be taken from the yaml section name
+2. Properly document debug logging to file
+3. Add Ping and traceroute pollers
+4.

 # ** Possible future enhancements **

 Note, this is just my ideas wishlist... don't expect anything to happen:

-1. Remove the seperate "alias" field, this should be taken from the yaml section name
-2. Refactor Pollers, to make them easier for others to create new pollers or extend existing ones.
+1. Refactor Pollers, to make them easier for others to create new pollers or extend existing ones.
-3. Add "Content-Type" return to each Formatter class, i.e. json or text, for use in the senders
-4. Update FileSender to do file rotation
+   2Add "Content-Type" return to each Formatter class, i.e. json or text, for use in the senders 3Update FileSender to do file rotation
-5. Consider changing "time" field to "@timestamp"
+   4Consider changing "time" field to "@timestamp" 5Pollers
-6. Pollers
    1. Add SNMP 3 support.
    2. Change from using PySNMP (Developer is no longer maintaining)
    3. Speedtest.net
-   4. Ping
+   4. ~~Ping~~
    5. HTTP API call
    6. Trace Route
    7. Get IP Address
    8. Add SSL Expiry checks
-   9. ???
-7. Additional Settings:
+2. Additional Settings:
    - Add on/off switches for additional useful fields in formatter (host, IP, ALIAS, SNMP type)
    - Add config setting for applog level (Info or Debug)
-8. Add Command-Line
+3. Add Command-Line
    - Save/Serialise Output (for future test runs)
    - Use saved content for test run
-9. Implement usage of settings.yml (Currently these are ignored)
+4. Implement usage of settings.yml (Currently these are ignored)
-10. Add "Processors", that get executed between Poll > Format > Send, uses cases
+5. Add "Processors", that get executed between Poll > Format > Send, uses cases
    - Remove entries is certain value found (for example, bandwidth = 0.. no point recording it)
    - Reformat certain values
-11. Add OpenSearch and ZincSearch Senders
+6. Add OpenSearch and ZincSearch Senders
-12. Add Tags arg to SNMP Pollers and ensure they are pass through Senders
+7. Add Tags arg to SNMP Pollers and ensure they are pass through Senders

 # Background

 ---

 I started writing this in summer of 2020, I've personally been using it since then and making incremental changes.
 I never intended to open source it, but some users in r/homelab showed an interest, so I thought why not.
-You many find references to "QTool" in the code, this was its original name, but I was preparing for a trip to our casa in Spain at the time, and QASA seemed to have a better ring to it.
+You many find references to "QTool" in the code, this was its original name, but I was preparing for a trip to our home in Spain at the time, and QASA seemed to have a better ring to it.